 ShantiA@Discovery.co.za & Media_relations_Team@discovery.co.za

 Mobile: 071 548 9776

-Discovery Limited is a South African-founded financial services organisation that operates in the healthcare, life assurance, short-term insurance, savings and investment and wellness markets.
+Discovery Limited is a South African-founded financial services organisation that operates in the healthcare, life assurance, short-term insurance, banking, savings and investment and wellness markets.
 Since inception in 1992, Discovery has been guided by a clear core purpose – to make people healthier and to enhance and protect their lives.
-This has manifested in its globally recognised Vitality Shared-Value insurance model, active in 27 markets with over 20 million members.
+This has manifested in its globally recognised Vitality Shared-Value insurance model, active in over 35 markets with over 20 million members.
 The model is exported and scaled through the Global Vitality Network, an alliance of some of the largest insurers across key markets including AIA (Asia), Ping An (China), Generali (Europe), Sumitomo (Japan), John Hancock (US), Manulife (Canada) and Vitality Life & Health (UK, wholly owned).
 Discovery trades on the Johannesburg Securities Exchange as DSY.